-According to Timo Elliot, Global Innovation Evangelist at SAP, the best way to do that is to have the means and weapons in the form of technology – enabling data to become more intelligent and powerful and our experiences to become stronger.
+According to Timo Elliott, Global Innovation Evangelist at SAP, the best way to do that is to have the means and weapons in the form of technology – enabling data to become more intelligent and powerful and our experiences to become stronger.
 Brought together they offer something unique to the market.

 “I think that most companies today realise that, without embracing technology, they would probably be in difficulties,” highlights Timo.